Skip to main content

 A New Chapter

 In 2023, the Vesuvius Challenge added to this story by recovering text from one of the still-rolled Herculaneum scrolls.
-In 2024, we want to get from reading 5% of the scroll to reading 90% of the scroll.
-We hope you will join us!
+In 2024, we want to get from reading 5% of one scroll to 90% of four scrolls.
+Join us!